sacheendra/appbase-apidoc/README.md

 ```

 ## Appbase Snapshot Object
 _Appbase Snapshot Object_ is an immutable copy of the data at a location in _Appbase_.
 It is passed to callbacks in all event firing.
 It can't be modified and will never change.
 To modify data, use an Appbase reference.
-TODO: Explain methods

 ### val()
 Returns the data (prop-value pairs) in the form of a JavaScript object.